Futarimiti/learn-sql/README.md

 ### Note

+5 Apr 2022 update: this series was finished and would probably not be updated anymore.

 This study note is for MySQL exclusively;
 some features may not be sharing in other DBMSs especially ones with stricter syntax.
 They were sometimes mentioned in the context but of course not limited to those.